 Tamez's experiences in dealing with the government back then was similar to what other landowners went through — they fought, they lost, the wall was built.

-Efrén Olivares, director of the racial and economic justice program at the Texas Civil Rights Project, said this time around it seems more people will be impacted but was hopeful more residents now know their rights.
+Efrén Olivares, director of the racial and economic justice program at the Texas Civil Rights Project, said this time around it seemed more people will be impacted but was hopeful more residents now know their rights.

 “What happened last time, which was a lot of people didn’t know they didn’t have to accept the first offer, so they signed without knowing they were giving up their rights,” he said.